 This is a common method for new budgeters.
-They set up a budget, allot their money to each budget line, and then place everything left over into “miscellaneous.”
+They set up a budget, assign their money to each budget line, and then place everything left over into a “miscellaneous” line.
 Throughout the month, they never check in to see if their planned totals are the same as what they’ve actually spent.
 They never check in on that miscellaneous money to see what it’s doing, either.
 The next month, they figure everything will be the same and use the previous budget in a copy-and-paste fashion.

 A zero-based budget can have a miscellaneous budget line of around $50.
-But it’s just for expenses you may have forgotten when setting up that month’s budget.
+But it’s just for expenses you may have forgotten about when you set up that month’s budget.

 Zero-based budgets don’t leave money lying around not doing a job or getting lost in the shuffle.
 And when you use a zero-based budget, you look that extra money in the eye and say, “Come work as hard as I do.
-I’m going to put you toward paying off debt or saving up for an emergency or good stuff like that.”
+I’m putting you toward paying off debt or saving up for an emergency or good stuff like that.”

 How to Create a Zero-Based Budget